The Terry Tempest Williams Prize

 - All contact information should be entered in your cover letter.
 No names, addresses, or other identifying information should appear on manuscripts, please.

-- Please include title and word count for the piece on the first page of your manuscript.
+- Please include the title and word count for the piece on the first page of your manuscript.

 - If possible, please submit your manuscript as a Word document (preferred) or PDF.